NordicSemiconductor/asset-tracker-cloud-docs/v1.5.x/_sources/docs/aws/GettingStarted/Webapp.rst.txt

 Deploy the web application
 **************************

-To build and deploy the web application to the S3 bucket created while setting up the *Asset Tracker Cloud Example* in your AWS account, run the following commands:
+To build and deploy the web application to the S3 bucket created while setting up the *nRF Asset Tracker* in your AWS account, run the following commands:

 .. code-block:: bash